mdespeuilles/BackupMigrateBundle/README.md

 php bin/console bm:restore
 ```

-if your want to restore only database :
+if you want to restore only database :

 ```bash
 php bin/console bm:restore --database-only
 ```

-if your want to restore only files :
+if you want to restore only files :

 ```bash
 php bin/console bm:restore --files-only